 Generally speaking, digital assets that you own can be passed along.
 “Own” is the operative word here.
-Many digital things we have are in fact licensed to us, which are not transferrable.
+Many digital things we have are in fact licensed to us, which aren’t transferrable.
 More on that next, yet examples of things you can likely transfer include:

 - Funds kept in an online payment account like PayPal or Venmo.

-- Funds due to you via an online store you maintain.
+- Funds owed to you via an online store you maintain.

 - Cryptocurrency, like bitcoin.